NOC-OI/containers-introduction/index.md

 site: sandpaper::sandpaper_site
 ---

-This session aims to introduce the use of Docker containers with the goal of using them to effect reproducible computational environments.
+This session aims to introduce the use of Podman containers with the goal of using them to effect reproducible computational environments.
 Such environments are useful for ensuring reproducible research outputs, for example.

 ::::::::::::::::::::::::::::::::::::::  objectives

 ## After completing this session you should:

-- Have an understanding of what Docker containers are, why they are useful and the common terminology used
+- Have an understanding of what Podman containers are, why they are useful and the common terminology used
-- Have a working Docker installation on your local system to allow you to use containers
+- Have a working Podman installation on your local system to allow you to use containers
-- Understand how to use existing Docker containers for common tasks
+- Understand how to use existing Podman containers for common tasks
-- Be able to build your own Docker containers by understanding both the role of a `Dockerfile` in building containers, and the syntax used in `Dockerfile`s
+- Be able to build your own Podman containers by understanding both the role of a `Dockerfile`/`Containerfile` in building containers, and the syntax used in `Dockerfile`s
-- Understand how to manage Docker containers on your local system
+- Understand how to manage Podman containers on your local system
 - Appreciate issues around reproducibility in software, understand how containers can address some of these issues and what the limits to reproducibility using containers are